linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

         terraform apply

     {{< caution >}}
 Changing the size of your Linode will force your server to be powered off and migrated to a different host in the same data center.
 The associated disk migration will take approximately 1 minute for every 3-5 gigabytes of data.
-For more information about resizing read [this article.](https://www.linode.com/docs/platform/disk-images/resizing-a-linode)
+For more information about resizing read the [Resizing a Linode](/docs/platform/disk-images/resizing-a-linode) guide.
 {{< /caution >}}

 4. Return to the Linode Manager to verify the changes.

 ### Advanced Configuration Example